Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

 \bex Let $\cB$ be unital and consider the matrix subalgebra $\cC=\rtMatrix{\U\C&\\&\U\C}\subset\cA:=M_2(\cB)$.
 Let $U\in M_2$ be any unitary (scalar) matrix such that $U\bullet U^*$ does not leave invariant the diagonal.
 Then $\Phi:=(U\bullet U^*)\upharpoonright\cC$ is a homomorphism from the matrix algebra $\cC$ into the matrix algebra $\cA$ that is not onto a matrix subalgebra of $\cA$.
 Moreover, $U\bullet U^*$ itself is an automorphism of $\cA$ that is not blockwise. \eex

-Our scope is to infer properties of maps between Hilbert modules from properties of homomorphisms between linking algebras (and, then, to derive from these informations about kernels and quotients).
-To that goal it is necessary that the homomorphisms between the reduced linking algebras we take into consideration, induce in the first place maps between the underlying Hilbert modules.
-We cannot think of any more natural condition but that the restriction sends the \nbd{21}corner to the \nbd{21}corner.
-But this already enough to force the homomorphism be blockwise.
+Following our recipe to infer properties related to Hilbert modules from the analogue properties of their reduced linking algebras, for homomorphisms between reduced linking algebras we cannot think of any more natural condition but that it sends the \nbd{21}corner to the \nbd{21}corner.
+But this is already enough to force the homomorphism be blockwise.

 \bprop Let $\Phi\colon\rtMatrix{\cB_E&E^*\\E&\sK(E)}\rightarrow\rtMatrix{\cC_F&F^*\\F&\sK(F)}$ be a homomorphism between the reduced linking algebras of a Hilbert \nbd{\cB}module $E$ and a Hilbert \nbd{\cC}module $F$ such that $\Phi(E)\subset F$.
 Then $\Phi$ is blockwise. \eprop